kadirkirda/ka-decision/README.md

 On this page, if required, empty xlsx file to be imported can be created by the program by entering the criteria and alternative numbers.

-In order to import the data, the "Import Data" button is clicked and the relevant data file is selected.
+In order to import the data, the "Import Data" button should be clicked and the relevant data file should be selected.
 In case of any error, the program guides the user to make the necessary corrections.

-The methods to be included in the calculation are selected from the "MCDM Method Selection" list on the left.
+The methods to be included in the calculation are selected from the "MCDM Method Selection" list on the left side of the window.

 One of the following options can be preferred for weighting the criteria:
 - Default values